navy religious program specialist - navy rp

 • Social and Human Service Assistants

-Like all sailors, RPs should take full advantage of the on-the-job (OJT), training opportunities, and educational opportunities offered and afforded them during their naval service.
+Some of these careers may require a 4-year or advanced degree.
+So, RPs should take full advantage of the educational opportunities offered during their naval service.

 Related ArticleNavy Logistics Specialist (LS): Career Details